ABOUT

 SSF

-Securing Safe Food is a nonprofit with a mission is to fight food insecurity among individuals with food allergies and to improve access to allergen-free foods.
+Securing Safe Food is a nonprofit with a mission to fight food insecurity among individuals with food allergies and to improve access to allergen-free foods.

 MISSION & HISTORY.